TobbysGitHub/General-Artificial-Intelligence/micro-prediction capsule system.md

 <img src="./image/胶囊连接.jpg" width="40%" height="40%"/>

-Each capsule has its own Consistent Loss Function(CLF): the outputs of the two networks are identical with each other and differentiated from the outputs of the steps before the delay-steps neural network's delay.
+Each capsule has its own Consistent Loss Function(CLF, proposed in former artical: consistent-distinguishable learning): the outputs of the two networks are identical with each other and differentiated from the outputs of the steps before the delay-steps neural network's delay.
 The training process uses distributed backpropagation.
 The back propagation of each capsule penetrates other capsules while a maximum penetration depth is necessary.
 So that the back propagation here is localized and distributed.

 <img src="./image/局域优化.jpg" width="40%" height="40%"/>